cbaakman/mesh-exporter/README.md

 ## Contents
 * 'xml_exporter.py': the mesh exporter to include in blender
-* An include dir with headers for the imiport library
+* An include dir with headers for the import library
 * A src dir with the implementation of the import library
 * A test dir, containing a visual test